mistapee/dups1-doubleupfightpad/README.md

 Firmware setup is very easy, but even better the restore file works on this one and you can find it above.

 <img width="1600" height="1200" alt="i6i8ii7" src="https://github.com/user-attachments/assets/f492e3d4-74f4-4270-ad1f-2d8c1a30223c" />

+You can buy cheap from OpenRhythmUK on Ebay (https://www.ebay.com/sch/i.html?_ssn=openrhythmuk) as usual.
+As much as the international shipping fee can be (realistically you still couldn't find cheaper) I am more than reasonable and a lot make contact about creating a bundle for them where not only do I discount everything, usually adding 2 or 3 more controllers doesn't change the shipping fee.
+I've given away a lot of bonus items for my own entertainment